MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

 > rp!character unassume

-While assumed your sent messages will be deleted and replaced by the bot saying it with your assumed character's image as profile picture and with the original content of your message
+While assumed your sent messages will be deleted and replaced by the bot saying it with your assumed character's image as profile picture and with the original content of your message.
+When using a custom prefix, the bot will replace normal messages that begin with <prefix>/message (with a slash between the prefix and message)

 Most commands on this bot will require you to use them as a character, whether you use the assume command or the character prefix for that doesnt matter.
 If you do not want the bot to resend messages with the custom character, you can disable it in the server settings with

 > rp!usewebhooks false

+It is generally easier to use a custom prefix than to assume, see the creation section above for details.

 ### Edit